Learning Outcomes Assessment

 All Thomas Edison State University students who graduate from bachelor's degree programs will have the following competencies:

-Oral Communication: Communicate their ideas effectively orally using multiple modes of communication, as appropriate.
+Communicate ideas effectively orally using multiple modes of communication, as appropriate.

-Information Literacy: Identify, locate, evaluate, and effectively and responsibly use and share information for the problem at hand.
+Identify, locate, evaluate and effectively and responsibly use and share information for the problem at hand.

-Quantitative Reasoning/Literacy: Demonstrate competency and comfort in working with numerical data, create complex and refined arguments supported by quantitative evidence, and clearly communicate those arguments in a variety of formats (using words, tables, graphs, mathematical equations, etc.), as appropriate.
+Demonstrate competency an comfort in working with numerical data, create complex and refined arguments supported by quantitative evidence, and clearly communicate those arguments in a variety of formats, as appropriate.

-Diversity/Intercultural Literacy: Recognize that they are members of a world community, and demonstrate intercultural knowledge, skills and attitudes that support effective and appropriate interaction in a variety of cultural contexts.
+Recognize that they are members of a world community and demonstrate intercultural knowledge, skills and attitudes that support effective and appropriate interaction in a variety of cultural contexts.

-Ethical Leadership: Assess their own ethical values and the social context of a given situation, recognize ethical issues in a variety of settings, apply ethical principles to ethical dilemmas and consider the ramification of alternative actions.
+Assess their own ethical values and the social context of a given situation, recognize ethical issues in a variety of settings, apply ethical principles to ethical dilemmas, and consider the ramifications of alternative actions.

 Critically explore issues and ideas, frame events, consider evidence and analyze assumptions before accepting or formulating an opinion or conclusion.